 AVH map: SA distribution map (external link)

-Rigid divaricately branched shrub to 100cm high and 60cm across, with red-brown young branches and grey older stems.
-Leaves thick, rigid, flat to slightly concave to 16mm long and 8mm wide; acute to acuminate, strong pointed tip; base obtuse to cordate; margins entire or serrulate towards the apex, both surfaces glabrous.
+Rigid divaricately branched shrub to 100 cm high and 60 cm across, with red-brown young branches and grey older stems.
+Leaves thick, rigid, flat to slightly concave to 16mm long and 8mm wide, acute to acuminate, strong pointed tip with base obtuse to cordate and margins entire or serrulate towards the apex, both surfaces glabrous.
 Flowers pale-green appearing between June and September.
 Fruits are red fleshy, spherical or depressed-globular fruit to 5mm by 6mm.
-Seeds are woody, pale-brown seed to 3mm long and 3mm wide.
+Seeds are woody, pale-brown, globular or with winged-like ridges to 3 mm long and 3 mm wide.
 Seed embryo type is linear underdeveloped.

 Seed collection and propagation

 Collect seeds between October and December.
 Collect berries that are ripe, red in colour and with soft flesh and a hard seed inside.
 Place the berries in a bucket of water and rub the flesh off with your hands.
 Drain the water and wash again if required to remove all the flesh.
 Then spread the wet seeds on some paper towel and leave to dry.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 90%.
+Seed viability is usually high.
 This species is generally difficult to germinate, it has morphophysiological dormancy and complex germination requirements.

 |Location||No. of seeds|